-Sculpture Park Mac OS
+- Sculpture Park Mac Os Catalina

 Changchun World Sculpture Park is a 92-hectare park located in northeastern China's Jillin Province.
 The park contains 451 sculpture works created by 401 sculptors from 216 different countries and regions.
 The works in the park are of multiple themes, different styles, extensive range of.
 Oslo, Norway Officially known as the Vigeland Installation within Frogner Park, this Oslo green space has become known as Vigeland Park.
 There are 212 sculptures by Norwegian artist Gustav Vigeland, made from bronze, iron and granite.
 Vigeland created artworks from 1924 to 1943 and donated them to the city of Oslo.
 The Sculpture Park of the Chinese Ethnics has recently been relocated from the Grand Taipa National Park to the Comendador Ho Yin Park on the Macau Peninsula as part of the dual celebration of the 70th anniversary of the founding of the People's Republic of China and the 20th.